Nupurpusha/Build-Your-Own-LinkedIn-Carousel-Generator/README.md

        alt="LinkedIn Carousel Generator"
        style="float: left; height: 400px; width: 700px; margin-right: 10px;" /></p>

+To run the application,open your web browser.

-Open your web browser,for the frontend version navigate to http://localhost:5000.
+For the frontend version, navigate to http://localhost:5000.

 For the backend API, navigate to http://localhost:5000.